 More windows, less shopping at experiential inspiration center in the heart of Boston

-As a longtime distributor of Marvin Windows and Doors and Integrity Windows and Doors, A.W.
+As a longtime distributor of Marvin windows and doors, A.W.
 Hastings has a number of retail partnerships throughout the Boston area.
 Two years ago, after establishing a relationship with Clarke, the regional distributor of high-end kitchen appliance brands Sub-Zero and Wolf, they began to get the sense that they could develop a new kind of experience.
 By engaging the senses, they wanted to initiate dialogue and relationships with homeowners, architects and builders who previously didn’t consider windows and doors part of the inspiration phase of designing a project.

 The question became, what could this space be if it wasn’t specifically about shopping for windows and doors?

 Walking into the Marvin at 7 Tide experience that now shares space with Sub-Zero and Wolf’s high-end consumer playground, it’s immediately evident that it’s a comfortable and free-flowing space.
-You begin to recognize cues that aren’t obvious at first glance, like a textured wall full of yellow felt roses and a 3D installation bringing life to the 150 or more individual pieces that make up a Marvin Next Generation Double Hung window.
+You begin to recognize cues that aren’t obvious at first glance, like a textured wall full of yellow felt roses and a 3D installation bringing life to the 150 or more individual pieces that make up an Ultimate Double Hung G2 window from the Marvin Signature Collection.
 A tower of windows in varying shapes and configurations hint at glass options, colors and shapes in a form factor fitting of a gallery or museum.

 “We intentionally looked to other industries as a point of reference, including examples from high-end retail and the restaurant industry,” says Miana Hoyt Dawson, Marketing Strategy Manager.
 “We drew on how those spaces make you feel, while at the same time bringing the experience to life in a way that’s authentic to Marvin rather than replicating what we already see in the window and door industry.”

-“Marvin’s tagline is ‘Built Around You,’” says Boisen.
-“When it comes to 7 Tide, this means an experience that’s built around curating your thoughts and dreams, the process of building your ideal space in an environment where you’re experiencing more than just a physical product.”
+Says Boisen, “At 7 Tide, we deliver an experience that’s built around curating your thoughts and dreams, the process of building your ideal space in an environment where you’re experiencing more than just a physical product.”

 “When someone comes to Marvin at 7 Tide, we are offering a calm environment hosted by a staff that will guide a homeowner through the experience at their own pace to help validate a recommendation, or provide light education so they feel more confident advocating for themselves throughout the process,” says Hoyt Dawson, “It’s all about support with no pressure, and a need at this stage for a different kind of experience.”